-z/OS and z/VM: Hardware Configuration Definition Messages, SC33-7986-09 z/OS and z/VM: Hardware Configuration Definition Messages provides explanations of the messages issued by Hardware Configuration Definition (HCD).
+z/OS and z/VM: Hardware Configuration Definition Messages, SC33-7986-13 [UPD]

+z/OS and z/VM: Hardware Configuration Definition Messages provides explanations of the messages issued by Hardware Configuration Definition (HCD).

-Abstracts of the z/VM optional feature publications
+Abstracts of the publications for the z/VM optional features

-The following sections contain abstracts of the publications for the z/VM optional features.
+The following sections contain abstracts of the publications that provide documentation for the z/VM optional features, grouped by feature.

-- "DFSMS/VM"
+- "DFSMS/VM" on page 86

-- "Directory Maintenance Facility for z/VM" on page 82
+- "Directory Maintenance Facility for z/VM" on page 86

-- "Performance Toolkit for VM" on page 83
+- "Performance Toolkit for VM" on page 87

-- "RACF Security Server for z/VM" on page 83
+- "RACF Security Server for z/VM" on page 87

-- "RSCS Networking for z/VM" on page 84
+- "RSCS Networking for z/VM" on page 88

+- Note: There are no IBM z/VM Single System Image Feature publications.
+Information about z/VM SSI clusters is included in the z/VM base product publications.
+See "z/VM V6R2 CP Planning and Administration, SC24-6178-02" on page 75.